AiCRE-Labs/Brian-Landru/_docs/faqs.md

 ---
-layout: docs  # Specifies the layout to be used for this page
+layout: default  # Specifies the layout to be used for this page
 title: FAQs  # Title of the document
 permalink: /docs/faqs/  # Custom permalink (optional)
+collection: docs
 ---

 ### What is this?